HillsMakan/sydneyhillsmakan/src/content/partner/chefsgallerypyrmont.md

 cuisine:
   - Chinese
 region:
-  - Pyrmont
-  - New South Wales
+  - New South Wales - Australia
-  - Australia
 discount_pct: 5
 discount_text: Available for dine-in service only and not in conjunction with any other offer.
 ---